Homebuilding Insights

 • Any essential prescription medications

-Check expiration dates regularly, and store medications in airtight containers where temperature and humidity are controlled.
+Check expiration dates regularly and store medications in airtight containers where temperature and humidity are controlled.

 Step 3: Critical Documents and Cash